TassioCarmo/havard-cs50x-week6-python/README.md

 ```
 We can even just say <code>s = get_string("Do you agree? ").lower()</code> to convert the input to lowercase immediately, before we store it in s.

-Not only do Strings have functions built into them, because strings are now what we call objects
+Strings have functions built into them, because strings are now what we call objects

-And we're going to keep seeing examples of this dot operator.
+**And we're going to keep seeing examples of this dot operator.
 They are also immutable,  Immutable means they cannot be changed, which means, unlike C, you can't go into a string and change its individual characters.
-You can make a copy of the string that makes a change, but you can't change the original string itself.
+You can make a copy of the string that makes a change, but you can't change the original string itself. **

 we have define a main function first:
 ```